 One of the most powerful ways to break the signal/gain degeneracy mentioned in the previous section is to observe a source of known brightness.
-If that source happens to be significantly stronger than other sources in the same area of the sky, we could fix $s{i,i}^{tot}$ in Eq.
-4 and the gain would essentially be determined by the ratio of the data to the known source brightness.
+If that source happens to be significantly stronger than other sources in the same area of the sky, we could fix $s{tot}^{i,0}$ in Eq.
+4 and the gain would essentially be determined by the trait of the data to the known source brightness.